|

 the front door.
 And I will try to help you "as a matter of honor" but only if you ask me and you really want my help.

-No one knows it all and I have always picked up something new whenever I was around a good horseman.
+No one knows it all and I have always picked up something new whenever

 *Breaking and Training the Stock Horse by the great Charles O. Williamson